hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/_docs/driver_1.md

 2. Make sure you have `pytest` installed (`pip install pytest`).
 3. Run the tests from your terminal using `pytest test_driver.py`.

 Remember to replace the placeholder classes with your actual WebDriver classes if available.
 This significantly improved solution is more robust and tests the core functionality of `DriverMeta` effectively.
-Importantly, it demonstrates how to test the dynamic creation of classes with `pytest` and mocking.
+Importantly, it demonStartes how to test the dynamic creation of classes with `pytest` and mocking.